leon4rd/test/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## What does an angry pepper do?
+It gets jalapeño face.